MicrosoftDocs/azure-reference-other/studio-module-reference/linear-discriminant-analysis-deprecated.md

 ## How to use Linear Discriminant Analysis

-1. Add the **Linear Discriminant Analysis*8 module to your experiment in Studio, and connect the dataset ou want to evaluate.
+1. Add the **Linear Discriminant Analysis** module to your experiment in Studio, and connect the dataset you want to evaluate.

 2. Select a set of numeric feature columns as inputs.
 The columns provided as inputs must meet these requirements: